Sun Damage: How To Tell If It's Freckles Or Age Spots And What To Do About It

 When To See A Dermatologist For Sun Damage

-While freckles and age spots are generally harmless, there are times when it’s a good idea to consult with a dermatologist, especially if you’re concerned about any changes to your skin.
-Here’s when to consider making an appointment:
+While freckles and age spots are generally harmless, there are times when it is a good idea to consult with a dermatologist, especially if you are concerned about any changes to your skin.
+Here is when to consider making an appointment:

-• Rapid Changes in Size, Shape, or Color: If you notice any freckle or age spot that suddenly grows, changes shape, or becomes darker, it’s worth getting it checked.
-These changes could indicate something more serious, like skin cancer, so it’s important not to ignore them.
+- Rapid Changes in Size, Shape, or Color: If you notice any freckle or age spot that suddenly grows, changes shape, or becomes darker, it is worth getting it checked.
+These changes could indicate something more serious, like skin cancer, so it is important not to ignore them.

-• New Spots That Appear Later in Life: While freckles often appear in childhood, age spots usually show up as we get older.
-If you suddenly develop new spots in areas not previously affected by sun damage, a dermatologist can help determine if they’re harmless or require treatment.
+- New Spots That Appear Later in Life: While freckles often appear in childhood, age spots usually show up as we get older.
+If you suddenly develop new spots in areas not previously affected by sun damage, a dermatologist can help determine if they are harmless or require care.

-• Itching, Pain, or Bleeding: If any spot on your skin becomes itchy, painful, or starts to bleed, it’s wise to have a dermatologist examine it.
+- Itching, Pain, or Bleeding: If any spot on your skin becomes itchy, painful, or starts to bleed, it is wise to have a dermatologist examine it.
 These symptoms are not typical of regular freckles or age spots and could signal an underlying issue.

-Regular skin check-ups can also be a proactive way to monitor sun damage and catch any potential issues early.
+Regular skin check-ups can also be a proactive way to monitor sun exposure and catch any potential issues early.
 Dermatologists have the tools and expertise to assess your skin thoroughly, helping you maintain skin health and peace of mind.
+For more on a persistent presentation, here is Why Winter Weather Might Change Your Treatment Approach For Pigmentation, and for deeper skin tones specifically, Addressing Hyperpigmentation For Dark Skin Types.

 Prevention Tips: Protecting Your Skin From Sun Damage

-Preventing sun damage is key to minimizing freckles and age spots over the long term.
+Prevention is the gentlest way to keep new freckles and age spots from forming over the long term.
 Here are some effective ways to protect your skin:

 Use Sunscreen Daily

 Applying a broad-spectrum sunscreen with at least SPF 30 is one of the best ways to prevent sun damage.
-Make it a daily habit, even on cloudy days or when you’re indoors, as UV rays can penetrate through windows.
-Reapply every two hours if you’re outside for extended periods.
+Make it a daily habit, even on cloudy days or when you are indoors, as UV rays can penetrate through windows.
+Reapply every two hours if you are outside for extended periods.
+Sacred Serum is a nourishing oil, not a sunscreen, so always pair it with dedicated sun protection.

 Wear Protective Clothing